Causation, Measurement Relevance and No-conspiracy in EPR: EPR correlations and Common Causes

-The two last expressions of CritCC are just statistical relevance relations aimed to represent the causal dependence between $A$ and $C$ on the one hand, and $B$ and $C$ on the other.
-Whether statistical relevance does indeed reflect causal dependence is of course a debatable issue but I will assume so here, as it is standard in most theories of probabilistic causation.
-As for the first two probabilistic conditions, they express a new restriction on the postulated common cause $C$.
-They require, specifically, that if the presence (or the absence) of the common cause is taken into account the correlated events $A$ and $B$ are rendered probabilistically independent.
-The common cause $C$ is then said to \emph{screen-off} the correlation $Corr (A, B)$.

-In contrast to the metaphysical character of PosCC, Reichenbach's criterion (CritCC) is a purely methodological claim.
-However, properly distinguishing the two claims is crucial for the assessment of the status of RPCC as a whole.
-We do not need to address here the various problems associated to the status of either PosCC or CritCC ---they each have indeed their own problematic issues.
-I shall just assume that the PosCC holds, i.e.~that common causes may be provided for any given correlation, and that CritCC is the right characterisation of such common cause events.
-I shall call such common causes irrespectively \emph{Reichenbachian common causes}, \emph{screening-off common causes} or simply \emph{common causes}.

-Despite the controversies, endorsing RPCC may be motivated by at least two reasons.
-First, note that for Reichenbach the role of the principle as a whole, and of the screening-off condition in particular, is mainly explanatory.\footnote{Cf.~\cite[p.~159]{reichenbach1956}.} The explanatory power of screening-off common causes may thus be taken as a good methodological reason to support the adequacy of CritCC for the inference of causal relations from probabilistic facts, even if it can be patently shown no to hold as a necessary nor as a sufficient condition for common causes.
+The philosophical status of RPCC is not completely settled.
+There is no need to address here the various philosophical problems that RPCC faces, though, and I shall assume in what follows that the principle, as stated above, holds.\footnote{See \cite{suarez2007} and \cite{sanpedro-suarez2009} for a detailed assessment of the status of RPCC.} I shall refer to common causes postulated by Definition~\ref{def:rpcc} irrespectively as \emph{Reichenbachian common causes}, \emph{screening-off common causes} or simply \emph{common causes}.
+Endorsing RPCC may be motivated by at least two reasons.
+First, note that for Reichenbach the role of the principle is mainly explanatory~\citep[p.~159]{reichenbach1956}.
+The explanatory power of screening-off common causes may thus be taken as a good methodological reason to support the adequacy of RPCC for the inference of causal relations from probabilistic facts, even if it can be patently shown not to hold as a necessary nor as a sufficient condition for common causes.

-Second, recent results show that, at least formally, it is always possible to provide a Reichenbachian common cause for any given correlation.\footnote{Cf.~\cite{hofer-szabo1999,hofer-szabo2000a}.} These results build on the intuition that any probability space $\mathcal S$ containing a set of correlations and which does not include (Reichenbachian) common causes of these, may be extended in such a way that the new probability space $\mathcal{S}'$ does include (Reichenbachian) common causes for each of the original correlations.
-This is formalised in so-called \emph{extendibility} and \emph{common cause completability} theorems.
+Second, recent results show that, at least formally, it is always possible to provide a Reichenbachian common cause for any given correlation.
+These results build on the intuition that any probability space $\mathcal S$ containing a set of correlations and which does not include (Reichenbachian) common causes of these, may be extended in such a way that the new probability space $\mathcal{S}'$ \emph{does} include (Reichenbachian) common causes for each of the original correlations.
+This is formalised in so-called \emph{extendability} and \emph{common cause completability} theorems~\citep{hofer-szabo1999,hofer-szabo2000a}.